open-austin/influence-texas/README_DEV.rst

       vagrant ssh

-To deploy the application, follow the instructions from above.
+To rebuild and deploy the application:

+      vagrant provision